Chuck Stobbs: Post-career

 After leaving professional baseball, Stobbs spent a brief time as an insurance salesman and a coach at George Washington University.

 In 1971, Stobbs moved to Florida and worked at a baseball academy operated by the Kansas City Royals.
-He worked for the Cleveland Indians as a pitching coach in the minor leagues in the early 1980s.
+He was a coach at Sho-Me Baseball camp in Branson Missouri in the 1970s.He worked for the Cleveland Indians as a pitching coach in the minor leagues in the early 1980s.

 Stobbs died after a seven-year battle with throat cancer on July 11, 2008.